Stem Cells for Knee Pain — Houston, TX

 Your knee joints need intact bone, ligaments and cartilage to help you move.
 When these parts begin to deteriorate or undergo an injury, you experience pain and reduced mobility.
 The original solutions for this issue were surgery and knee replacement.
 However, intensive surgery keeps athletes off the field.
 The recovery time for traditional procedures also keeps non-athletes from doing what they love.

 Developments in modern medicine helped doctors come up with stem cell treatment, which lets you avoid open surgery.
-Dr. Gombera offers these innovative injections to patients in Houston, Cypress and Beaumont.
+Dr. Gombera offers these innovative injections to patients in Houston, TX.

 How Does Dr. Gombera Use Stem Cell Injections for Knee Pain?